tobydriscoll/udmath351/notes/second_linear/complex_numbers.md

 Writing a complex number this way is equivalent to using rectangular or Cartesian coordinates in the plane to specify a point $(x,y)$.
 Thus complex numbers are on a number *plane* rather than a number line.

-There is a generalization of absolute value to complex numbers known as the {term}`modulus`, a real nonnegative quantity easily computed via
+There is a generalization of absolute value to complex numbers known as the **modulus**, a real nonnegative quantity easily computed via

 ```{math}
 |z|^2 = [\text{Re}(z)]^2 + [\text{Im}(z)]^2.